 - My Account

-*This date celebrates the beginning of Ramadan 2021.
-Because of this, the Registry looks briefly at 7th century Islam and Black history.
+*This date celebrates the beginning of Ramadan 2023.
+Because of this, the Registry looks briefly at 7th-century Islam and Black history.

 According to the faith, The Qur'an (also spelled Koran) is the Holy book of Islam, which is the word of God as given directly to Muhammad in the 7th century.
 As with all religions, Islam expects followers to adhere to certain duties, known as the Pillars of Islam.
-The Five Pillars of Islamic faith are: bearing witness to the faith; daily prayer, five times a day; one pilgrimage to Mecca; fasting during Ramadan; and giving money to the poor.
-Women are taught to wear a hajib (cloth that covers the head and neck in public) and both males and females are not allowed to marry outside their faith.
+The Five Pillars of the Islamic faith are: bearing witness to the faith; daily prayer five times a day; one pilgrimage to Mecca; fasting during Ramadan; and giving money to the poor.
+Women are taught to wear a hajib (cloth covering the head and neck in public), and males and females are not allowed to marry outside their faith.
 Believers follow a prescribed diet and avoid alcohol.
-The Islamic year operates on a lunar calendar and includes several important holidays such as: Ramadan (which lasts for a month) and requires believers take no food, drink or tobacco until sunset and abstain from sexual relations; Id al-Fitr, which marks the end of Ramadan; Haij, the first day of a pilgrimage to Mecca; and Hijra, which celebrates the New Year.
+The Islamic year operates on a lunar calendar and includes several important holidays such as Ramadan (which lasts for a month) and requires believers to take no food, drink or tobacco until sunset and abstain from sexual relations; Id al-Fitr, which marks the end of Ramadan; Haij, the first day of a pilgrimage to Mecca; and Hijra, which celebrates the New Year.